A surprising reason why people get heart attacks

 The Hemoglobin A1c measures the average blood sugar in the preceding three months.

-• For people without diabetes, the normal range for the hemoglobin A1c level is between 4% and 5.6%.
+• The normal range for the hemoglobin A1c level in people without diabetes is between 4% and 5.6%.

 • Hemoglobin A1c levels between 5.7% and 6.4% mean you have prediabetes and a higher chance of getting diabetes.